 A dedicated, amateur chef and a professional carpenter, Philippe also has decades of hospitality and tourism experience.
 In 2001, he established 'Gatineau Hills Experience', an eco-tourism company specializing in outdoor experiences in this region.
-Philippe is a marketing + sales representative for a regional take-home gourmet food business.
+Philippe is a marketing and sales representative for a regional take-home gourmet food business.

 A conservation architect and historic sites tourism planner, Lori works internationally at World Heritage sites and monuments.
-Having lived on five continents and worked in over 30 countries, she's experienced in destination planning, + has designed a diverse range of hospitality offerings.
+She’s lived on five continents and worked in over 30 countries, developing destination plans and designing visitor and hospitality offerings at heritage sites.

 A short history: from 'auto camp' to MOTElluxe